balazs-bamer/cuda-bezier-triangle-raytracer/README.md

 ### reference/mesh.h

-This is the home of the `Mesh` class template.
+This is the home of the `Mesh` class.
 I know there are several good STL and mesh processing libraries, but I've created this class for three reasons:
 1. I wanted full control over mesh processing.
 2. I wanted to preserve original vertices.
 If the mesh creation algorithm is sophisticated enough, it knows better where and how to place vertices.
 Any postprocessing can only make it worse.
 3. It contains important preprocessing steps for later stages, which belong to triangle mesh processing, not Bézier triangle meshes.